 We are a Bermuda exempted limited liability company that, through our subsidiaries, provides collateralized reinsurance in the property catastrophe market and invests in various insurance-linked securities.
-Our principal objective is to maximize the expected total return for our shareholders, primarily through the payment of dividends, by underwriting a diversified portfolio of short-tail reinsurance contracts and investing in insurance-linked securities with what we believe to be attractive risk and return characteristics.
+Our principal objective is to maximize the expected total return for our shareholders, primarily by underwriting a diversified portfolio of short-tail reinsurance contracts and investing in insurance-linked securities with what we believe to be attractive risk and return characteristics.
 We provide our shareholders with the opportunity to own an alternative asset class whose returns we believe have historically been largely uncorrelated to those of other asset classes, such as global equities, bonds and hedge funds.

-During 2014, our first full year of operations, we experienced solid profitability by generating \$15.1 million of net income.
-Overall, we achieved an 8.7% increase in our FCBVPS for the year after taking into account dividends declared on Common Shares and RSUs.
+During 2015, our second full year of operations, we generated \$20.7 million of net income and achieved an 11.4% increase in our FCBVPS for the year after taking into account dividends declared on Common Shares and RSUs.

-During 2014 we declared and paid quarterly dividends of \$0.30 per Common Share and RSU during each of the first three quarters and, on February 9, 2015, we announced a fourth "special" dividend with respect to 2014 of \$0.66 per Common Share and RSU, which is payable on March 13, 2015 to all shareholders of record on February 27, 2015.
-The aggregate dollar value of all dividends declared with respect to 2014, which totaled \$13.7 million, represented 90.4% of our Distributable Income for the year.
+During 2015 we declared and paid quarterly dividends of \$0.30 per Common Share and RSU during each of the first three quarters and, on February 3, 2016, we announced a fourth "special" dividend with respect to 2015 of \$1.24 per Common Share and RSU, which is payable on March 15, 2016 to all shareholders of record on February 29, 2016.
+The aggregate dollar value of all dividends declared with respect to 2016, which totaled \$18.7 million, represented 90.4% of our Distributable Income for the year.

-Looking ahead to 2015, we experienced continued competition during the key January 1, 2015 renewal season, due to relatively light industry catastrophe losses experienced over the past several quarters.
-As a result, we experienced an overall rate decrease of approximately 10% on the risks we wrote at January 1, 2015.
+Looking ahead to 2016, we expect to experience continued competition on renewals, due to relatively light industry catastrophe losses experienced over the past several quarters.